jaredh123/order-pizza/README.md

 This webpage takes inputted pizza toppings and size to give a resulting price for a hypothetical pizza.

+## Specifications

+* The user clicks any number of the three drop down topping menus to select any of the three topping options.
+* The topping options are fresh uncut oranges, cheese, and stale potatoes and each have an assigned value.
+* You must select a size for your pizza.
+* Depending on your pizza topping(s) and size, your cost will be determined based on a pre-determined system.
+* Click the submit button to see the total price of your pizza.

 ## Setup/Installation Requirements

 * Navigate to my GitHub account with user-name "jaredh123".